sashamitrovich/snowshovel/README.md

 # Snowshovel
-A Streamlit app for loading data into Snowflake ❄️ that any grandma :older_woman: can use
+A Streamlit app for loading data into Snowflake ❄️ that any kindergartener :baby: can use

 This 25 line short Stramlit app does the following: